The Ashes

 By 1946, England and Australia are once again on the field together, and the popularity of both men's and women's cricket continues to grow.

-In the immediate post-war period, the Second World War period, cricket was very popular, partly because the public was starved of cricket and also because there was this drama going on of whether England could finally beat Australia after a long gap.
+In the immediate post-war period, Second World War period, cricket was very popular, partly because the public was starved of cricket, and also because there was this drama going on of whether England could finally beat Australia after a long gap.

 And the other thing that was happening was that other countries were playing Test cricket more regularly.
 India got independent, political independence, 1947, Pakistan and what was that salon.

 What happened to India was inspiring similar aspirations in the Caribbean.
-And these teams started to play Test Cricket as an expression of their own independence, truly, and power.
+And these teams started to play Test cricket as an expression of their own independence, really, and power.

 They could stand on their own two feet.
 So cricket was a way of expressing that.